Deformation cones of graphical zonotopes for $K_4$-free graph: Preliminaries

 In order to understand this cone more in more details, we parameterize it.
-For the purpose of this paper, we choose to parameterize it as the edge-length deformation cone $\DCe$, presented there after.
-In \cite[Appendix 15]{PostnikovReinerWilliams}, the authors prove that $\DC$ (without its lineal) is linearly isomorphic to $\DCe$, and state the following \Cref{thm:polygonal_face_equation}.
+For the purpose of this paper, we choose to parameterize it as the edge-length deformation cone $\DCe$, presented thereafter.
+In \cite[Appendix 15]{PostnikovReinerWilliams}, the authors prove that $\DC$ (without its lineality space) is linearly isomorphic to $\DCe$, and state the following \Cref{thm:polygonal_face_equation}.
 We give here a condensed presentation of the main ideas, referring the reader to \cite[Appendix 15]{PostnikovReinerWilliams} for the proofs.

 Denoting by $E(\polytopeP)$ the set of edges of a polytope $\polytopeP$, we associate to $\polytopeP$ its \defn{edge-length vector $\b\ell(\polytopeP)\in\R_+^{E(\polytopeP)}$} whose coordinate $\ell(\polytopeP)_e$ is the length of the edge $e\in E(\polytopeP)$.
 Conversely, we want to associate a polytope $\polytopeQ_{\b\ell}$ to a (coordinate-wise) positive vector $\b\ell\in\R_+^{E(\polytopeP)}$.
 For each edge $e\in E(\polytopeP)$, pick a unit vector $\b u_e$ by arbitrarily choosing an orientation of the edges.
 Consider the (un-directed) graph $\Gamma_\polytopeP$ of $\polytopeP$, and fix a vertex $\b v$ of $\polytopeP$, then construct the following polytope $\polytopeQ_{\b \ell} = \conv\bigl\{\sum_{e\in\c P} \varepsilon_e^{\c P} \ell_e \b u_e ~~;~ \c P \text{ directed edge-path in } \Gamma_\polytopeP \text{ starting at } \b v\bigr\}$ where $\varepsilon_e^{\c P} = 1$ if the direction of $e$ in $\c P$ agrees with the one chosen for $\b u_e$, and $\varepsilon_e^{\c P} = -1$ else way.
 Choosing another vertex $\b v$ of $\polytopeP$ amounts to translating $\polytopeQ_{\b\ell}$, giving rise to a normally equivalent polytope.
 The \defn{edge-length deformation cone} of $\polytopeP$ is: